HopeforJustice/main/src/plugins/give-gocardless/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 1.3.8: July 27th, 2021 =
+* Fix: Subscriptions no longer mark, sometimes falsely, as complete.
+Now they go into pending until confirmed by webhook.

 = 1.3.7: May 19th, 2021 =
 * Fix: Notice no longer shows up when using GiveWP 2.10+ and Give Recurring 1.12+